 How to Create a CD Ladder

-Creating a CD Ladder Can Maximize Earings While Adding Liquidity
+Creating a CD Ladder Can Maximize Earnings While Adding Liquidity

 If you're looking for a low-risk way to invest, a CD ladder may be the answer.
 Creating a CD ladder can be a creative and simple way to take advantage of a traditionally safe investment product.
 By laddering your CDs, you can maximize your potential earnings and determine the frequency at which you'd like them available.
 Here's how to build your first CD ladder.

 How CDs Work

 Say you like a particular rate: 3.2% on a 60-month term CD, but you prefer to have at least some of the funds available annually.
-The 12-month term only earns .9%.
-You have plenty of money to invest and you feel you should be getting better than .9%, you just don't want to give it up for so long to do it.
+The 12-month term only earns .9% by comparison.
+You have $10,000 to invest and you feel you should be getting better than .9%, you just don't want to give it up for so long to do it.
 A CD ladder could be just the trick.

-You open a CD for 60 months with some of your funds, maybe only the minimum required, and you lock in that good rate of 3.2%.
-But you take your other funds and also open several other CDs, one for 12, 24, 36 and 48 months.
+You open a CD for 60 months with $6,000, locking in the higher rate of 3.2%.
+But you take the remaining $4,000 and open four other CDs: one for 12, 24, 36 and 48 months.
 These are less than 3.2%, but just wait.
 The first one for 12 months comes due next year, when you wanted it available.
 You take what you need, if anything, and leave at least the minimum required and renew it for 60 months, which is now 3.1%.
 It's changed, but it's still the best rate.
 The second year rolls around, and your second CD matures.

-You get the rates of a long-term CD with the availability of a shorter term.
+You effectively get the rates of a long-term CD with the availability of a shorter term.
 This simple magic is called a CD ladder.
-You can make your CD ladder broad like this one, or maybe you want a CD to mature every month, so you create twelve CDs at 12 months, one every month.
-There is no limit to the quantity or the frequency in your CD ladder, as long as you meet the minimum deposit requirements of your institution.
+You can make your CD ladder broad like this one, or create one that matures every month.
+There's no limit to the quantity or the frequency in your CD ladder, as long as you meet the minimum deposit requirements of your institution.
 Each is still insured (up to $250,000 total per depositor) and each is locked away earning you the best rate.